-High pass and low pass crossover filtering is provided for the output signal.
-Filter type is selectable from 1st order, Butterworth, Bessel, Linkwitz-Riley, Hardman and LIR Linear Phase.
+High pass and Low pass crossover filtering is provided for the output signal.
+Filter type is selectable from 1st order, Butterworth, Bessel, Linkwitz-Riley, Hardman and LIR Linear Phase using encoder "B".
 Filter slopes of up to 8th order or 48dB / octave are provided.
 Not all filter types are available in all slopes.
 For example 18dB / octave Linkwitz-Riley filters cannot be selected because they do not exist.